Achievable logoAchievable logo

 Regulation of the mean arterial pressure

-Decrease in blood pressure can happen physiologically with postural changes like standing up from a sitting or lying down position or pathologically in blood loss from hemorrhage.
-Valsalva maneuver, which involves expiring against a closed glottis, reduces venous return to the heart and activates the baroreceptor reflex to increase blood pressure and heart rate.
-In chronic hypertension, the baroreceptors become less sensitive and the blood pressure set point in the cardiovascular center is higher than normal.
+A decrease in blood pressure can occur physiologically with postural changes (for example, standing up from sitting or lying down) or pathologically with blood loss from hemorrhage.
+The Valsalva maneuver (expiring against a closed glottis) reduces venous return to the heart and activates the baroreceptor reflex to increase blood pressure and heart rate.

 Increase in blood pressure Decrease in blood pressure